John Wyatt Greenlee, 9/15/2019

 These types of internal mapping projects are as politically freighted as international and global ones.
 For many non-state indigenous communities, questions of how, and how much, to engage with the state mapping efforts stand as ongoing points of contention.
 Do you put yourself on the map to force your way into the conversation, or do you try to stay off the map and out of the eye of the government?
 What elements of your cultural heritage do you surrender by acquiescing to being fixed on a map?
 Who gets to select what parts of local knowledge get charted, and what gets left out of the record?
 Moreover, how do you reconcile local and indigenous perceptions of space with the scientifically received ways of processing geography that states employ?
 Keith Basso’s Wisdom Sits in Places touches on these and other problems in trying to understand how to chart the spiritual landscape of Arizona’s Western Apache.
 Basso wrote about his experience in learning indigenous spatial practice, but he only gave the map itself to the Apache.
 Decisions like this highlight the deeply political nature of mapping non-state peoples.
 Questions over how we are mapped, or not mapped, are almost always heavily larded with concerns about power and representation.

 These kinds of issues have come to the surface recently in obvious ways in the United States thanks to partisan fights over gerrymandering and political representation.
-In the last month a state court in North Carolina struck down a deeply gerrymandered legislative map – a map that offers a clear instance where cartography has been used for unscrupulous political purposes.
+In 2019 a state court in North Carolina struck down a deeply gerrymandered legislative map – a map that offers a clear instance where cartography has been used for unscrupulous political purposes.
 The judges in the case found that the mapmaker had gone to great lengths to craft districts that simultaneously decreased the value of Democratic voters while increasing the power of Republican voters.
 The map essentially erased some voters from view while making extra space for others, all the while offering a semblance of fairness.

 We see the connections between politics and cartography in cases such as North Carolina because they deal with maps that are explicitly political in nature.
 But we tend to be blind to those connections otherwise, instead reading maps as neutral arbiters of spatial truth.
 Charles Blow, in his editorial, lauds the devotion to accuracy among the mapmakers he oversaw at the New York Times and at National Geographic, but it is this very idealization of cartographic accuracy that makes it so hard for us to see maps as carrying political or cultural arguments.
 For several hundred years now the field of Geography has presents itself very much as a science.
 Consequently, just as we do from other sciences, we tend to assume a certain surety in its claims.
 We perceive maps to possess a spatial honesty, and we accept their simultaneous claims of cultural honesty, trusting them to show us the world as it is.